hanhanhanafi/RWR/README.md

 ## Responsive Resume Webiste

-build with BOOTSTRAP, HTML, CSS and JS
+build with HTML, CSS and JS